Leadership and governance

 Bio

-Scott has over 40 years of combined experience across accounting, executive management and supply chain advisory roles.
+Scott has over 40 years of combined experience across accounting, executive management and supply chain roles.

 Today, as founder and Principal of Flywheel Advisory, Scott is helping organisations and businesses using supply chain as a differentiator to drive profitability and service.